DevCode1/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_overview.rst

 ..
 Leslie, Zach: do we have guidance for a minimum or maximum number to put into a cohort group manually? size of course for which this is practical?

+For more information, see :ref:`Implementing the Manual Assignment Strategy`.

+.. _Hybrid Assignment:

 =============================================================
 Accomodating Small Groups Within a Course: Hybrid Assignment
 =============================================================